 Alpacas may just be the cutest of all the Camelidae family, which includes llamas, guanacos and vicunas from South America, and Bactrian and Dromedary camels from Asia and Africa.
 With their floppy furry tufts, slender necks, ingénue eyes and coy Clara Bow grins, they are the "it" girls and boys of the ungulate world.

-This Sept.
-29-30 is National Alpaca Farm Day (well, weekend, really), so in honor of all things Vicugna pacos, we're filling you in on everything you never knew about these captivating camelids.
+In 2016, September 24-26 (always the last weekend in September) is National Alpaca Farm Days, so in honor of all things Vicugna pacos, we're filling you in on everything you never knew about these captivating camelids.

 1. They're ancient